codingMustache/codingMustache/README.md

 ## Joke of the Day

-Every machine in the coin factory broke down all of a sudden without explanation.
-It just doesn’t make any cents.
+What is the tallest building in the world?
+The library – it’s got the most stories!

 ## Daily Trivia

-In web design, what does CSS stand for?
+The name of technology company HP stands for what?
- 1. Cascading Style Sheet
+ 1. Howard Packmann
- 2. Computer Style Sheet
+ 2. Husker-Pollosk
- 3. Corrective Style Sheet
+ 3. Hellman-Pohl
- 4. Counter Strike: Source
+ 4. Hewlett-Packard

 <details>
   <summary>Answer</summary>
-  Cascading Style Sheet
+  Hewlett-Packard
 </details>